Jane Vandenburgh: Biography

 A regular columnist for The Huffington Post, Vandenburgh published there an open letter to Robert B. Silvers, long-time editor of the New York Review of Books, describing the long tradition of strong support that she and other literary women have shown that publication, but questioning the preponderance of males in its reviewer roster and its review subjects.

-Vandenburgh is the mother of two children from a previous marriage, Eva Zimmerman and Noah Zimmerman.
+Vandenburgh is the mother of two children from a previous marriage.
 She is married to Jack Shoemaker, Editorial Director and Vice-President at Counterpoint Press in a Berkeley, California, longtime publisher of Gary Snyder and Wendell Berry, among many other writers.
 They live in Point Richmond, California.
 In 1999, Vandenburgh was the Washington, D.C. coordinator of the Million Mom March, a public demonstration to raise public awareness about the need for stricter gun control in the U.S.